 Administered by the Maryland Department of Transportation State Highway Administration (MDOT SHA), this program is a reimbursable grant program that matches federal funds with local funds or in-kind contributions to implement trail projects.
-Projects can be sponsored by a county or municipal government, or a non-profit agency (non-governmental agencies must secure an appropriate government agency as a co-sponsor).
+Projects can be sponsored by a county, a municipal government, or a non-profit agency (non-governmental agencies must secure an appropriate government agency as a co-sponsor).

-Projects must meet state and federal environmental regulatory requirements (National Environmental Policy Act (NEPA), Section 7 of the Endangered Species Act (Section 7), Section 106 of the National Historic Preservation Act (Section 106), Section 404 of the Clean Water Act, Chesapeake and Atlantic Coastal Bays Critical Area Act, Metropolitan Planning Organizations (MPO), and the Department of Transportation Act, Section 4(f)).
-MDOT SHA will provide assistance to the project sponsor to acquire these approvals.
+Projects must meet State and federal environmental regulatory requirements (National Environmental Policy Act (NEPA), Section 7 of the Endangered Species Act (Section 7), Section 106 of the National Historic Preservation Act (Section 106), Section 404 of the Clean Water Act, Chesapeake and Atlantic Coastal Bays Critical Area Act, Metropolitan Planning Organizations (MPO), and the Department of Transportation Act, Section 4(f)).
+MDOT SHA will help the project sponsor obtain approvals.

-Potential project sponsors must submit an application, which is screened then forwarded to the Recreational Trails Advisory Committee for review.
+Submit an application, which will be screened and then forwarded to the Recreational Trails Advisory Committee.
 The recommendation of the Technical Committee and the proposal are forwarded to the Director of the MDOT SHA’s Office of Planning and Preliminary Engineering (OPPE) for approval, partial approval or rejection.
 The project sponsor must receive written notification from MDOT SHA before the project can proceed.

 707 North Calvert Street

 Safety Campaigns – 1-800-323-6742

 For emergencies, call MDOT SHA's Statewide Operations Center at 410-582-5650.